In this blog post, We will understand about 10 drawbacks of PMP.

-Please understand that this is the alternative view, and is based on my experience of being PMP certified for more than a decade.
-No doubt that PMP is the gold standard of Project Management and this video gives you a different perspective.
+Please understand that this is the alternative view based on my experience of being PMP certified for over a decade.
+However, no doubt that PMP is the gold standard of Project Management, and this article gives you a different perspective.

 1. Preparation Time

-First con is the amount of effort which you need to invest in preparation for the exam.
-PMP exam is based on PMBOK and requires a lot of mugging up, your real-world experience can help a bit but still, you need to memorize a lot of information to pass the MCQ which will require a good amount of time to prepare.
+The first con is the amount of effort you need to invest in preparing for the exam.
+The PMP exam is based on PMBOK and requires a lot of mugging up, your real-world experience can help a bit but still, you need to memorize a lot of information to pass the MCQ which will require a good amount of time to prepare.

-For clearing PMP one may spend several weeks to several months in the preparation.
-Many people sacrifice family time and some of them do take the preparation to work as well, impacting both personal and professional life.
+For clearing PMP, one may spend several weeks to several months preparing.
+As a result, many people sacrifice family time, and some take the preparation to work, impacting both personal and professional life.

-So, If you can’t commit to the hard work and spend the time for preparation it’s better to avoid it.
+So, If you can’t commit to the hard work and spend time for preparation, it’s better to avoid it.

-PMP exam is costly and you need to spend a good amount of money on the certification exam, training, books, and other materials.
-Let’s look at the cost in detail
+The PMP exam is costly, and you need to spend a good amount of money on the certification exam, training, books, and other materials.
+Let’s look at the cost in detail:

 First is the certification exam cost.
-Taking the PMP exam by joining PMI membership is cheaper by 11 $ and no wonder everyone does that but it costs 544 $ which includes the PMP® Certification Exam fee of 405 $ with PMI® Membership of 139 $ for a year.
+Taking the PMP exam by joining a PMI membership is cheaper by $11; no wonder everyone does that, but it costs $544, including the PMP® Certification Exam fee of $405 with a PMI® Membership of $139 for a year.

-Next is the training cost which usually varies depending on the location from which you are.
-Attending the training will cut your pocket between 200$ to 3500$ depending on the location and the type of training which you choose.
+Next is the training cost, which usually varies depending on the location from which you are.
+Attending the training will cut your pocket between $200 to $3,500 depending on the location and the type of training you choose.

-Next is the book’s cost and the exam simulation cost which will cost you somewhere around a hundred to 200 dollars depending on the type of content which you choose.
+Next are the book’s and exam simulation costs, which will cost you around $100 to $200, depending on your chosen content.

-So the total cost which you spend for the PMP exam preparation and certification comes in between $1,000 to 4000 dollars.
+So the total cost you spend for the PMP exam preparation and certification comes in between $1,000 to $4,000.

 There are some other costs that people overlook.

-PMP exam rescheduling fee is 70$, So be sure of the date when you want to take the exam Else you will end up spending 70 additional dollars.
+The PMP exam rescheduling fee is 70$, So be sure when you want to take the exam, Else you will end up spending 70 additional dollars.

-If your company financially supports this type of professional development and is paying the bill, as well as giving you time to study and take the exam, my advice is to highly consider it.
+Suppose your company financially supports this type of professional development and is paying the bill and giving you time to study and take the exam.
+In that case, my advice is to consider it.